leotgo/wakaman/README.md

 # Wakaman - A Pac-Man Implementation

-Wakaman is a Pac-Man implementation done in Unity by Leonardo Tagliaro.
+Wakaman is a Pac-Man implementation done in Unity using [Tileset Tools](https://docs.unity3d.com/Manual//Tilemap-CreatingTiles.html), [A* Pathfinding](https://www.redblobgames.com/pathfinding/a-star/introduction.html) and some [Game Programming Patterns](https://gameprogrammingpatterns.com/).

 ## Description

-This is my take on 80's arcade classic Pac-Man done in Unity.
-It was a project done for a job interview.
-Unfortunately I didn't pass, but the project still contains some interesting ideas and solutions to some issues I faced.
+This is a modern implementation of 80's arcade classic Pac-Man done in Unity.
+It contains some interesting (although messy) code architecture decisions.

+The AI is based on the original game AI (described [here](https://gameinternals.com/post/2072558330/understanding-pac-man-ghost-behavior)), although with a more sophisticated ghost pathing.

 ## Key features
 - Animator-based State Machine for the AI;